LoOnyBiker/CardExample-Unity/README.md

 Technical
 - App is built in Unity 5.2.0p1
-- Currently only tested to be building and running properly for OSX Desktop x86.
+- Currently tested to be building for OSX, Linux and Windows platforms

-Usage
-1. Ensure you have git and git lfs installed. https://git-lfs.github.com
-2. Run command: git clone git@github.com:rygo6/CardExample-Unity.git
-3. Open in Unity.
-4. Click 'Assets > Build all Bundles OSX'.
-5. Click 'Play'.
+- Currently hasn't been tested for running properly on Linux.